Save Our Homes

 The cap remains in effect upon the change of title due to divorce or death of a spouse as long as the remaining owner continues to live on the property as their permanent address.

-If the just value of the new homestead is more than the previous home's just value, the entire cap value can be transferred.
+· Upsizing - if the just/market value of the new homestead is greater than or equal to the previous home's just/market value, the entire SOH benefit value can be transferred up to the $500,000 limit.

 Will I lose my Save Our Homes Cap if I add someone to my deed?